AFT members’ campaigning contributes to historic victories in California elections

 We have asked each of the new AFT 1493 Executive Committee members to briefly introduce herself in The Advocate.
 In the following article, Salumeh Eslamieh (photo below), Cañada’s new Executive Committe Rep., provides some background about herself below. -ed.

 The San Mateo County Community College District has been my home from the start of my teaching career.
-In 2004, I begansalumeh as a writing tutor at Skyline College, and then I became a part-time faculty member.
+In 2004, I began as a writing tutor at Skyline College, and then I became a part-time faculty member.
 In 2006, I became a full-time member of SMCCCD, teaching English, Reading, and Literature at Cañada College.

 Activism and social justice have always been a part of my studies and interests, prompting my interest in teaching at the community college level.
 I am a graduate of UC Irvine, where I studied English and Women’s Studies, and San Francisco State University, where I earned a Master’s degree in literature (emphasis in postcolonial literature), a Certificate in Teaching Post-Secondary Reading, and a Certificate in the Teaching of Composition.
 During the last nine years, I have seen the pivotal part the union plays in all matters across campus, inspiring me to become an active member.
 I see the AFT 1493 Executive Committee as a very valuable committee to be a part of, and I am happy to be a resource for my colleagues.